Church history can be a journey through doctrinal

 Mashantucket Pequot Tribe for Christian worship services.

-1735 - John Wesley went to the Indians in Georgia as missionary with the Society for the
+1735 - John Wesley went to what is now the US state of Georgia as missionary with the

 1736 - Anti-Christian edicts in China.
 Moravian missionaries at work among Nenets people